sldeditor/sldeditor/README.md

 ### Ubuntu

+NOTE : 0.8.0 not available just yet, I'm working on it

 A debian package installation has been created:

 To add the Ubutnu PPA to your system